 Set and Matched

 The ribbon motors are tuned and matched for frequency response and output level, ensuring both channels sound identical.
-Each motor is tested in our acoustic booth prior to selection.
+Each motor is tested in our acoustic booth prior to selection for a perfect stereo image.

 The custom-wound permalloy core transformers are designed and made at our workshop to ensure high efficiency and low noise over the full sonic range.

-Valkyr is supplied with a stereo cable (4 metres), stereo breakout box and Fenrir mount, and a tough carry case.
+Valkyr is supplied with a stereo cable (4 metres), rugged stereo breakout box, Fenrir mount, and a tough carry case.

 Mechanical parts carry a lifetime warranty to the original owner.
 Ribbons and cables are warrantied for 1 year from date of purchase, but with care should last many years.